AdaCore/ada-spark-rfcs/considered/rfc-pattern-matching.rst

     end case;
   end Increase;

+A few other things of note:

+- All choices in a pattern must be static (literals, bounds of ranges, and subtypes).

+- Patterns that lead to a similar treatment can be grouped together using the ``|`` connector.

-All choices in a pattern must be static (literals, bounds of ranges, and subtypes).
-It is possible to match several values at once, by grouping them together in an aggregate like notation.
+- It is possible to match several values at once, by grouping them together in an aggregate like notation.
 All values do not need to have the same type.

-Here is an example:
+Here is another example:

 .. code-block:: ada